immich-app/immich/README.md

 * At **Step 2 - Populate .env file with customed information**

-  - Uncomment variable `PROCESSED_ASSET_LOCATION`.
+  - Uncomment variable `CACHE_LOCATION`.
-  - Populate `PROCESSED_ASSET_LOCATION` as prefered location for storing thumbnail files, encoded videos.
+  - Populate `CACHE_LOCATION` as prefered location for storing thumbnail files, encoded videos.

 * Following the rest of steps normally.